AustinCodingAcademy/alumni-gitbook/home.md

 ## Office Hours & Communication

-Office hours:
+Dana's office hours:
 * Friday, July 19 - 6:00-7:30pm
 * Monday, July 29 - 6:00-7:30pm
 * Monday, August 5 - 6:00-7:30pm
-* Monday, August 12 - 6:00-7:30pm
+* Monday, August 12 - 6:00-7:30pm (for any post-class questions)

-If you prefer email or can't make it to office hours, you can reach me at <dana@austincodingacademy.com> or `@dana.wen` on RocketChat.
+If you prefer email or can't make it to my office hours, you can reach me at <dana@austincodingacademy.com> or `@dana.wen` on RocketChat.
 I'll respond within a day or two.

 {% include "./includes/footer.md" %}